Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: Introduction

 We investigate the evolution of quasiparticles as a quantum mixture is driven towards the (im)miscibility by dipolar interaction and further explore thermal effects, revealing intriguing phase transitions driven by temperature in infinite pancake Bose-Einstein condensates.
+Owing to translational invariance in the radial directions, the quasiparticle modes with different transverse momentum get decouple.
+Here, we examine the axial quasiparticle excitations corresponding to zero in-plane momentum.
 We first examine the quasiparticle mode hardening and discontinuity in the excitation spectrum with dipolar interaction strength at zero temperature.
 The finite-temperature study reveals the robustness of the mixing transition against thermal fluctuations.
 We further examine the loss of phase coherence through the correlation function.
 Finally, the miscibility and mode mixing due to dipolar interaction are confirmed by the dispersion relations of the binary mixtures.

 The paper is organized as follows: In section~\ref{quasi-1d}, we present the Hartree-Fock-Bogoliubov formalism applied to a binary mixture of dipolar and non-dipolar condensates.
 Section~\ref{RESULTS AND DISCUSSIONS} discusses the evolution of quasiparticle modes by varying the ratio of long- and short-range interactions at zero and finite temperatures.
 We further discuss the correlation functions and dispersion relation.
 Finally, section~\ref{CONCLUSIONS} provides a summary of the key findings and conclusions.